 - 12-point font is used; italics are used rather than underlining (except with URL addresses); and all illustrations, figures, and tables are duly labeled within the text at the appropriate place.

-- The text adheres to the style-related and referencing requirements outlined in the Author Guidelines, to be found in About the Journal.
+- The text adheres to the style-related and referencing requirements outlined in the Author Guidelines (see below).

 - The abstract does not exceed 200 words and follows the structure proposed by the APA for that type of article.